 The Department of East Asian Languages and Literatures provides undergraduates with the ideal two-pronged approach to language learning.
 We offer small classes, especially our language classes, and outcome-based curricula in Chinese, Japanese, and Korean.
 The faculty members teaching our East Asian literature, culture, and film courses are among the best scholar-teachers in the country, and our program size enables us to provide individualized attention, feedback, mentoring, and advising to our undergraduates.

 I became interested in studying Japanese my senior year of high school after beginning to watch anime with some friends.
 At the time, I knew I wanted to learn a language to fluency and I figured, given how interested I was becoming in Japanese culture, Japanese would be a good language to learn.
 Coming to Pitt and taking classes with the amazing Japanese instructors really opened up my world and made me realize just how much I didn't know about Japan and how much I wanted to learn more.
 The class that I consider to have had the most impact on my life, "Aspects of Japanese Language," was taught by one such amazing instructor, Hiroshi Nara.

 -Chisom Obasih (Japanese and Neuroscience major; Asian Studies certificate)

-We have well-established programs for short term (ten days to five weeks), medium term (one semester), and long term (one year) Study Abroad opportunities, primarily in Japan.
-We are also working hard develop these opportunities of our own in China and Korea.
-There is substantial financial aid to defy the cost of studying abroad, through the ASC and national organizations.
+We have well-established programs for short term (twelve days to five weeks), medium term (one semester), and long term (one year) study abroad opportunities.
+We are also working hard to develop these opportunities in China and Korea.
+There is substantial financial aid to defray the cost of studying abroad, through the ASC and national organizations.

 For more information about our department, or to schedule a visit or tour, please contact the Dietrich School's Manager of Undergraduate Recruitment, Nicole Horvath, at firstname.lastname@example.org.